-- to promote positive relationships and an ethos where all members of the school are - develop the self-esteem of each individual and respect for others - to be good role models - to create a culture of achievement based on positive relationships
+- to promote a high standard of behaviour and an ethos where all members of the school are valued - develop the self-esteem of each individual and respect for others

-- to help students accept responsibility for their actions - to develop a consistent approach to dealing with problem behaviour in the classroom, around the School and whilst representing the School at other locations - to create an atmosphere where effective teaching and learning can take place both in and out of the classroom - to ensure equality opportunities for all students. - To involve parents / carers and governors wherever it is appropriate or required. - To use counselling whenever appropriate.
+- to be good role models - to create a culture of achievement based on positive relationships between the whole school community - to help students accept responsibility for their actions in the classroom and on school premises. - to develop a consistent approach to dealing with problem behaviour in the classroom, around the School and whilst representing the School at other locations - to introduce a classroom code of conduct which has high expectations at its core - to create an atmosphere where effective teaching and learning can take place both in and out of the classroom - to ensure equality opportunities for all students. - To enforce fair, consistent and appropriate sanctions when necessary. - To involve parents / carers and governors wherever it is appropriate or required. - To use counselling whenever appropriate.

-As staff we are all accountable for the implementation and success of our Positive Relationships policy.
+As staff we are all accountable for the implementation and success of our Positive Relationships Policy.
 Our actions affect each other and we all have the responsibility of maintaining good order in our school community.